≡ Menu

 But can dogs suffer from an ACL injury as well?

-So… what is a Cruciate Ligament Injury?
+What is a Cruciate Ligament Injury?

 The Stifle What?

-If anything goes wrong here it’s a big problem!
-The CCL is how the femur and the tibia stick together in your dog, which is a really good thing if you want to be able to walk normally and not experience a ton of pain every time you take a step!
+The stifle joint.
+This is the “joint” where your dog’s femur, tibia, and patella bones meet up in a joint capsule.
+Obviously, if anything goes wrong here, it’s a big problem!
+The CCL is how the femur and the tibia stick together in your dog, which is a thing if you want to balk normally and not experience a ton of pain every time you take a step!

 Clinical Signs of a CCL Injury in Your Dog

-A knee joint problem or a neurological problem – you’ll need to be constantly aware of things like your dog’s behavior to know if he or she ever has an illness or injury.
+Since dogs can’t tell you what’s wrong, as a dog’s human, you need to pay attention to any clinical signs or symptoms that indicate something’s wrong with your pup.
+Whether it be a knee joint problem or a neurological problem – you’ll need to be constantly aware of things like your dog’s behavior to know if they ever have an illness or injury.
 Luckily, for a CCL problem, it’s pretty easy to spot because your dog won’t be walking properly.
-He might also have quite a bit of swelling in the “knee” area indicating a problem as well.
+He might also have quite a bit of swelling in the “knee” area, indicating a problem.

 Now…

-• Shin bone problems,
+• Shinbone problems,

 • Tibial plateau,